What Is the Biweekly Money-Saving Challenge?

 Holiday Helper Fund

-The holidays sneak up on us quicker than we think.
-If you’re planning your annual budget, set up an account or an envelope for gifts.
-Setting aside an extra fund for gifts, whether holiday, wedding, or general, keeps money out of sight and mind until you need it.
+The holidays sneak up on us quicker than we expect.
+If you’re planning your annual budget, set up an account or an envelope for extra funds.
+If you need to pay for gifts in the year ahead, be it for a holiday, a wedding, or a birthday, this keeps the money out of sight and mind until you need it.

 52-Week Savings Challenge

-Another variation keeps the weekly savings contribution a fixed amount, which can be particularly helpful for smaller budgets.
-For example, you can put away $10 a week to end up with $520 at the end of the challenge.
+Another variation keeps the weekly savings contribution at a fixed amount, which can be particularly helpful for smaller budgets.
+For example, you can put away $10 a week to save $520 by the end of the challenge.

 Brunching on Sunday?
-Maybe not if you’re on this plan.
+Maybe not if you’re taking on the no-spend challenge.

-Pick a week or weekend and spend money on only necessities during that time frame.
-It’ll give you a chance to be creative with your time on limited resources.
+Pick a week or weekend and only spend money on necessities during that time frame.
+It’ll give you a chance to be creative with your limited financial resources.

 Instead of eating out, try a new recipe at home.
-Instead of grabbing a new pair of shoes, dig deeper into your closet.
-You set your own time limit, so you can try it until you notice a change in your accounts!
+Dig deep into your closet instead of buying a new pair of shoes.
+You set the time limit, so you can continue to save until you notice a change in your accounts!

-If you have a nickel to spare, you can do this challenge.
+If you have a nickel to spare, this challenge is feasible.
 On day one, put a nickel in a jar.
-On day two, put in 10 cents in the jar.
+On day two, put 10 cents in the jar.
 On the third day, add 15 cents.
-By day 365, you’ll be adding $18.40 — to a total of $3,339.75 in your savings.
+By day 365, you’ll be adding $18.25 to make a total of $3,339.75 in your savings.
 You won’t have to put away more than $20 in a day and $130 in a week for the entire challenge.

 30-Day Budget Preparedness Challenge

-It helps to have a map for where you’re going.
+It helps to have a map to find where you’re going.
 The same is true with spending.

 Challenge yourself to a budget.
-First, download a budget planner like a spreadsheet template or a budget planner app.
-Then, go through each category and add the amount you’d like to or must spend in each (such as housing, groceries, entertainment, etc).
+First, download a budget planning spreadsheet template or a budget planner app.
+Then, go through the categories (housing, groceries, entertainment, etc.) and add the amount you must or would like to spend in each.

 Knowing how much to spend before you go out can help improve your planning and control your spending.
-For example, if you allocate $400 a month to groceries, you can plan it by spending $100 a week.
-If you don’t spend it all, you can put it in savings.
+For example, if you allocate $400 a month to groceries, you can make sure you spend $100 or less a week.
+If you don’t spend what you allocated, you can put the surplus in your savings.

 Money-Saving Challenge Potential Savings

-But goal-setting will help you determine how much you want to save.
-If it’s $20,000 in two years, try the bi-weekly savings challenge.
-If you want to have $1,000 in your account, shoot for the 52-Week Savings Challenge.
-It’s a fun, concrete way to start.
+Goal-setting will help you determine how much you want to save.
+If your target is $20,000 in two years, try the biweekly savings challenge.
+If you want to have $1,000 in your account, take on the 52-week savings challenge for a fun, concrete way to start.

-If spending less is your goal, a challenge can help you cut bad habits like overspending.
-Setting up a budget and spending cash (not plastic) can help.
-Some challenges can help function as a monitor if paying off debt is your goal.
+If spending less is your goal, a challenge can help you cut overspending habits.
+Setting up a budget and spending cash (rather than using cards) can help.
+Some challenges also help you monitor your finances if paying off debt is your goal.

 Whatever your goal is, these challenges are practical journeys that can pay off.